 JetPatch Manager supports a robust RBAC (Role-Based Access Control) system, enabling fine-grained access management for users and groups.
 This system is designed to work seamlessly with Active Directory (AD) for domain users and groups, Azure Active Directory for cloud-based identities, and local users created within JetPatch itself.
 Here's an enhanced overview of how you can manage access and permissions within JetPatch Manager:

 - Domain Users and Groups (Active Directory): Users and groups managed through AD can access JetPatch Manager using their AD credentials.
 This integration facilitates seamless access management for organizations leveraging traditional AD infrastructures.
 For more information on setting up this integration, see Authentication with Active Directory Domains.

 - Domain Groups (Azure Active Directory): For organizations utilizing Azure AD, JetPatch Manager accommodates Azure AD groups, enabling cloud-based identities to interact with the system similarly to traditional AD groups.
 Details on integrating Azure AD can be found in Authentication with Azure Active Directory.

 - Local Users: Beyond domain-based management, JetPatch Manager allows the creation of local user accounts.
 These accounts are defined and managed directly within JetPatch, offering an alternative for environments that may not use AD or Azure AD.

-- JetPatch Administrator: Has full permissions for all console tabs, actions, endpoints, and managed agents.
+JetPatch Administrator: Users with this level of access enjoy comprehensive control over all aspects of the JetPatch Console, including full permissions for all console tabs, actions, endpoints, and managed agents.

-- Regular user: By default, has very minimal permissions: cannot perform most actions; no endpoints appear; in the Policy and Tools, can view all management tools and management services, but cannot configure, provision or operate them; some tabs do not appear in the JetPatch Manager Console.
+Regular User: By default, regular users are assigned minimal permissions.
+They cannot perform most actions; no endpoints appear to them by default.
+In the Policy and Tools section, they can view all management tools and services but cannot configure, provision, or operate them.
+Furthermore, some console tabs may not be visible.